 Troy Peden founded VFV in 1994, known formerly as Building Hope.
 The project took its current form in 2004 when it was registered locally as Volunteer for the Visayans (VFV).
 VFV has been funded over the years in part by the GoAbroad Foundation a non-profit arm of Troy’s company GoAbroad.com.
 Troy has a graduate degree from the University of Colorado in International Studies and was drawn originally to the Philippines as a volunteer.
 “I was intrigued by the colonial Spanish influence and the Asian cultural heritage.
 Every volunteer experiences the amazing hospitality of the Philippines as well as the diverse cultural influences.
 The needs are as overwhelming as they were 20 years ago, VFV does an incredible job alleviating those needs in the Visayan Islands.”
 The model of fiscal sustainability through volunteers and donations, the community buy in and cultural sustainability via the community centers and the emphasis on children, health and education has developed into a unique model of NGO sustainability which has been reintroduced in many NGOs around the world.

 Jefanyl Alura graduated in 2004 with a degree in accounting from St. Paul’s Business School before qualifying as a certified public accountant in 2005.
 Jefanyl currently holds the position of Finance and Accounting Director for GoAbroad.com and has held previous positions as an Assistant Manager at a major accounting and auditing firm.
-As Board Treasurer for Volunteer for the Visayans, Jefanyl is responsible for consulting on all major financial decisions at VFV.
+As our Board President for Volunteer for the Visayans, Jefanyl is responsible for the check and balance of the organization.
 In her years at GoAbroad Jefanyl has devoted many hours of her own personal time to help VFV achieve clear and transparent finances.
 Today Jefanyl is a keen advocate of VFV and volunteers her own time on activities such as tree-planting and coordinating activities with the children on VFV’s Child Sponsorship Program.
 Jefanyl lives in Tacloban with her husband and four children.